NormanLo4319/SFSU_Faculty_Training/README.md

 # Economics Department Faculty Training

 ## Objective:
 Review different programming languages (Stata, R, and Python) for developing statistical analysis courses.
-Using different examples to demonstrate the use of different statistical packages.
-Examples used in this training demonstrate hypothesis testing, data visualization, descriptive statistic, linear regression model, and logistic regression model.
+Given the data sets, we are going to demonstrate hypothesis testing, data visualization, descriptive statistic, simple linear regression model, and logistic regression model with different statistical packages.

 ## Installation Instruction:
 Basic use of R and Python in Anaconda Environment